 What is labiaplasty revision & reconstruction?

-Labiaplasty is a surgical procedure that can produce life-changing results for women affected by large or asymmetrical labia.
+Labiaplasty is a surgical procedure that can produce life-changing results for women with large or asymmetrical labia.
 Labia reduction is designed to reduce or reshape the labia minora to improve their appearance and optimise function.
 Some women may experience pain and discomfort during sexual intercourse.
 Women who have labia surgery often develop a significant boost in self-confidence and emotional well-being.

 RELATED: Labiaplasty FAQs – Q&As about Labia Reduction

 The decision to have labiaplasty surgery is a significant one for many women.
-Women will often have researched the procedure in detail to find the best surgeon and clinic to carry out the procedure.
+Women will often have to research the procedure in detail to find the best surgeon and clinic to carry out the procedure.
 Unfortunately, the outcome of labiaplasty surgery may not meet a woman’s expectations.
 We regularly see women who have had botched labiaplasty surgery performed elsewhere, whether in the UK or overseas, including in Turkey.
 All surgical procedures, including labia reduction, involve certain risks.
 Labial tissue has complex anatomy; each patient will respond differently to surgery and postoperative recovery depending on the extent of surgical correction required.
 Even the best-performed labia surgery may produce an undesirable labiaplasty result.

 RELATED: How to choose the best labiaplasty surgeon